Mark Armstrong (basketball)

-Mark Armstrong is an American college basketball player for the Villanova Wildcats of the Big East Conference.
+Mark Armstrong (born February 21, 2004) is an American professional basketball player for the Long Island Nets of the NBA G League.
+He played college basketball for the Villanova Wildcats.

-Early life and high school
+Early life and high school career

 Armstrong grew up in South Orange, New Jersey and attended St. Peter's Preparatory School in Jersey City, New Jersey.
 He was a four-year starter on the basketball team and averaged 15.9 points per game as a freshman.
-Armstrong was named third team All-State after averaging 19.9 points per game during his sophomore season.
-He averaged 14.1 points, 2.4 rebounds, 2.7 assists, and 2.2 steals in eleven games during his junior season, which was shortened due to Covid-19.
+Armstrong was named third-team All-State after averaging 19.9 points per game during his sophomore season.
+He averaged 14.1 points, 2.4 rebounds, 2.7 assists, and 2.2 steals in eleven games during his junior season, which was shortened due to the COVID-19 pandemic.
 Armstrong was named the Hudson County Interscholastic League Player the Year as a senior after averaging 23.4 points, five rebounds, and 2.8 assists per game.

+Recruiting

 Armstrong was rated a four-star recruit and a consensus top-75 prospect by major recruiting services.
-He committed to play college basketball at Villanova over offers from Auburn, UConn, Louisville, Seton Hall, Rutgers, Stanford, and Kansas.
+On April 8, 2021, he committed to playing college basketball for Villanova over offers from Auburn, UConn, Louisville, Seton Hall, Rutgers, Stanford, and Kansas.